roadrunner-server/roadrunner-docs/docs/en/customization/plugin.md

 ## Configuration

 In most cases, your services would require a set of configuration values.
-RoadRunner can automatically populate and validate your configuration structure using the `config` plugin via an
+RoadRunner can automatically populate and validate your configuration structure using the `config` plugin via an interface.
-interface:

-YAML configuration sample:
+### YAML configuration sample

 ```yaml
 custom:
   address: tcp://127.0.0.1:8888
 ```

-Plugin:
+### Plugin

 ```go
 package custom